 - Loss of appetite

 - Body aches

 Most food poisoning cases resolve on their own within several days.
 If you believe you have a food-borne illness, we recommend avoiding solid foods and dairy products.
-As your appetite returns, start taking bland foods such as crackers and toast, and drink plenty of healthy fluids such as water and sport drinks.
+As your appetite returns, start taking bland foods such as crackers and toast, and drink plenty of healthy fluids such as water and sports drinks.
 Avoid beverages that include caffeine and dairy.

 When to seek medical care

-Visit a Midwest Express Clinic, if you:
+Visit a Midwest Express Clinic urgent care if you:

 - Are vomiting blood

 - Have diarrhea that lasts longer than three days

 - Have vomiting that persists more than two days